 Working with your veterinary team is vital.
 They’ll teach and guide you through the process of providing intensive care at-home.
 This is usually perfectly workable and a great way to thank your pet for the loyalty they have given you and your family.
 Your calmness, love and strength will be needed to ensure that as your pet approaches the end of its life it doesn’t suffer unnecessary pain or distress.

 The thing we fear above all else is that our pets suffer.
 We want a peaceful pain-free passing.
-That’s why pain management is so important.
-The fact that your pet is not whimpering or moaning does not mean they are pain free, amd so should be closely monitored.
+That’s why pain management and pet hospice care are so important.
+The fact that your pet is not whimpering or moaning does not mean they are pain free, and so should be closely monitored.
 Look for these signs:

 These are some of the signs we need to keep an eye on, however, the common thread is behavioural change.
 It is not fair to extend their life for our benefit and the hardest decision of all may be the need to consider euthanasia, putting a beloved pet to sleep, especially if they are suffering or experiencing an unacceptable quality of life.
 Above all, this is an act of love and a decision that demonstrates unselfish love and care for your beloved pet companion.